rubenrabb01/Modeling-MacFish-database/Horizontal range.md

-# Analysis of range of distance for horizontal movement
+# Analysis of range of distances for horizontal movement

 ## 1. Prepare dataset with daily and seasonally distance range